Privacy Policy

 • Gojoko Marketing Limited, to help us with IT, system administration and other services, so that we can provide you with our services;

 • PayPoint Payment Services Limited, to provide us with bank account verification services.
-Their privacy policy can be found at https://paypoint.com/privacy-statement
+Their privacy policy can be found at: paypoint.com/privacy-statement; and

 • Paylink Solutions Limited and Paylink Outsource Services Limited trading as Paylink (ReFi), for the purpose of arranging and disbursing funds in connection with a consolidation loan granted to you by one of the credit unions we work with;

-• iovation, Inc. to support our fraud protection measures and you can view their privacy policy at https://www.transunion.com/privacy/iovation/
+• iovation, Inc. to support our fraud protection measures and you can view their privacy policy at Iovation, Inc. Privacy Notice.

-We may share your information with the above third parties so they can help us provide our services or products to you.
+These partners include IT and cloud hosting providers, payment processors, identity verification partners, credit reference agencies, fraud prevention agencies, and professional advisers such as lawyers and auditors.
+We may share your information with them so they can help us provide our services or products to you.
 We make sure that anyone we work with keeps your personal information safe.
-We don’t let our third party service providers who process your personal information on our behalf use your personal information for their own purposes.
+We donʼt let our third-party service providers who process your personal information on our behalf use your personal information for their own purposes.
 We only allow them to process your personal information for specified purposes and in accordance with our instructions.

 7. HOW DO WE MAKE AUTOMATED DECISIONS ABOUT YOU